tebeka/selenium/README.md

 1. ChromeDriver has not yet implemented the nascent W3C standard.
 So far, this only means that GetCookie is not available for Chrome.

+### HTMLUnit

+1. [Enabling Javscript support in HTMLUnit using Selenium WebDriver 3.4 seems broken](https://github.com/tebeka/selenium/issues/61), with the root cause not yet diagnosed.

 ## Hacking

 Patches are encouraged through GitHub pull requests.
 Please ensure that a test